cloudius-systems/osv/README.md

 ```

 By default, the `run.py` runs OSv under KVM, with 4 vCPUs and 2 GB of memory.
-You can control these and tens of other ones by passing relevant parameters to
+You can control these and tens of others ones by passing relevant parameters to
 the `run.py`.
 For details, on how to use the script, please run `./scripts/run.py --help`.

-The `run.py` can run OSv image on QEMU/KVM, Xen and VMware.
+The `run.py` can run an OSv image on QEMU/KVM, Xen, and VMware.
 If running under KVM you can terminate by hitting Ctrl+A X.

 Alternatively, you can use `./scripts/firecracker.py` to run OSv on [Firecracker](https://firecracker-microvm.github.io/).
-This script automatically downloads firecracker binary if missing, and accepts number of parameters like number ot vCPUs, memory
+This script automatically downloads firecracker binary if missing, and accepts several parameters like the number of vCPUs, and memory
 named exactly like `run.py` does.
 You can learn more about running OSv on Firecracker
 from this [wiki](https://github.com/cloudius-systems/osv/wiki/Running-OSv-on-Firecracker).

-Please note that in order to run OSv with the best performance on Linux under QEMU or Firecracker you need KVM enabled
+Please note that to run OSv with the best performance on Linux under QEMU or Firecracker you need KVM enabled
-(this is only possible on *physical* Linux machines, EC2 "bare metal" (i3) instances or VMs that support nested virtualization with KVM on).
+(this is only possible on *physical* Linux machines, EC2 "bare metal" (i3) instances, or VMs that support nested virtualization with KVM on).
 The easiest way to verify if KVM is enabled is to check if `/dev/kvm` is present, and your user account can read from and write to it.
 Adding your user to the kvm group may be necessary like so:
 ```bash
 usermod -aG kvm <user name>
 ```

-For more information about building and running JVM, Node.JS, Python and other managed runtimes as well as Rust, Golang or C/C++ apps
+For more information about building and running JVM, Node.JS, Python, and other managed runtimes as well as Rust, Golang, or C/C++ apps
  on OSv, please read this [wiki page](https://github.com/cloudius-systems/osv/wiki#running-your-application-on-osv).
  For more information about various example apps you can build and run on OSv, please read
  [the osv-apps repo README](https://github.com/cloudius-systems/osv-apps#osv-applications).